-- 1. Volunteers to host patients and guardians.

-- 2. Drivers, hospital visits, outings and support network for patients.

-- 3. Organise fundraisers for ROMAC.

-- 4. Join the district ROMAC committee.

-- 5. Become a Sponsor Club for a patient.
+- 1. Join our supporters list to be kept informed about incoming patients. - 2.
+Volunteers to host patients and guardians. - 3.
+Drivers, hospital visits, outings and support network for patients and home hosts. - 4.
+Organise fundraisers for ROMAC. - 5.
+Join the district ROMAC committee to assist with Club presentations. - 6.
+Become a Sponsor Club for a patient.

-Key ROMAC events 2018 - 2019
+Key ROMAC events 2019/20